Technical deep dive on platform-supported migration from classic to Azure Resource Manager

 After you finish the validation, you can commit the migration.
 Resources do not appear anymore in the classic deployment model, and are available only in the Resource Manager deployment model.
 The migrated resources can be managed only in the new portal.

 This is an idempotent operation.
 If it fails, retry the operation.
-If it continues to fail, create a support ticket or create a forum post with a "ClassicIaaSMigration" tag on our VM forum.
+If it continues to fail, create a support ticket or create a forum on Microsoft Q&A

 Here is a flowchart that shows how to proceed with migration: